 The Practicum Search

-To help students identify a relevant practicum experience, the department offers a seminar series each fall and spring led by faculty member and Practicum Director Dr. Joyce Pressley.
-Global Health Certificate students are offered a similar pre-practicum seminar in the spring led by Dr. Anne Paxton.
+To help students identify a relevant practicum experience, the Epidemiology Department holds several seminars in the Fall and Spring led by faculty member and Practicum Director Dr. Batya Elul.
+Global Health Certificate students are offered a similar pre-practicum seminar in the Spring led by Dr. Anne Paxton.
 Both introduce students to the practicum process, practicum advising, and resources for locating and completing a successful practicum.

 Compliance with CU student research policies